purrre/wrld-bot/README.md

 2. Paste your dev bot’s token into `DEV_TOKEN`.
 3. In `config.py`, set `DEV = True`.

-**Note:** With `DEV = True`, the bot will default to the dev token on startup.
-To switch back to your main bot, just change it back to `False`.
+**Note:** With `DEV = True`, the bot will default to the dev token on startup..

 You’re free to make your own public bot with this, but I just ask that you give me (pure) credit somewhere on the bot.

 ## Site Access
-When the site first launched, an access code was given out, but months later I couldn’t find it (after some lazy searching).
-So I did the next best thing… some super simple reverse engineering.
+I couldn't remember the access code & didn't feel like searching or contacting the developer (shoutout to him hes cool asf) so I did the next best thing.. the simplest form of Reverse Engineering there is.

 The code ended up being inside [62d43f4b.js](https://juicewrldapi.com/assets/index.62d43f4b.js).
 **The access code is `juicetracker`.**
-(easily guessable ngl, but I didn’t bother guessing lol)

 ## Credits
 - juicewrldapi 💖
+- gabedoesntgaf GB/PB Tracker 💖